 Step 4: Calendar Planning

-Armed with your numbers, mission communication strategy, Core Four Goals, and donor lists, now you can truly strategically map out your calendar year.
+Armed with your numbers, mission communication strategy, Core Four Goals, and donor lists, you can now truly strategically map out your calendar year.
 Where each donor is on their journey should inform your calendar planning, which is the reason why we save this step for last.
-The easiest way to map out your year is to break down the donor development calendar into two six-month cycles of the donor journey: thanking, reporting, asking, following up.
+The easiest way to map out your year is to break down the donor development calendar into two six-month cycles of the donor journey: thanking, reporting, asking, and following up.

 Here’s an idea of what this might look like: